 Maybe you’ve had trouble finding good-looking radiation eyewear for your workers, despite complaints from them about aesthetic quality.
 Fortunately, it’s still possible to find stylish glasses for labs working with radiation.

 You’re going to need them in various lab settings.
 In each place, you’ll want to work with your employees to find a particular eyewear style best suits their environment.

 For some, this may mean working around fellow employees, or the public.
 Workers are going to want glasses that look attractive and comfortable for long days.

-Here’s some options for numerous lab careers.
+Here are some options for numerous lab careers.

 Working in Fluoroscopy Labs

 As part of diagnostic radiology, fluoroscope labs are still the main setting for these careers.
-Over the last 20 years, though, fluoroscopic procedures have become more technically complex, requiring longer exposure to radiation.
+Over the last 20 years, though, fluoroscopic procedures have become more technically complex, requiring a longer exposure to radiation.

 Your workers may have prolonged exposure on a daily basis, requiring the best radiation protective eyewear you can find.